NiclasCedermalm/modules4dxa-java/dxa-module-smarttarget/README.md

 SmartTarget Module
 ========================

+This is a DXA module for SmartTarget 2014 SP1 and DXA 1.3.
+It has the following functionality:

+*

+The big difference comparing to the standard SmartTarget module is that SmartTarget is made totally implicit, i.e. no additional views etc is needed.
+Any region and any entity can be become SmartTarget enabled.
+It is just configuration from the SDL Tridion side.

 ## Setup

 1. Install the CMS module by importing the Content Porter package in the 'cms' directory.